friedice5467/BasicAuth/README.md

 2. Open the solution in Visual Studio 2022 Preview
 3. Install the required packages using NuGet Package Manager
 4. Change appsettings.json to your postgres db connection string
+5. Change the User model to suit your table, and update IdentityDbContext to suit your table name
-5. Run the app on the Android Emulator
+6. Run the app on the Android Emulator

 ## Usage